cocoleemon/BloomVault/docs/volume-3/03-product-specifications/08-wishlist.md

 Every wishlisted product should already exist within the user's Beauty Library, reinforcing BloomVault's philosophy that meaningful beauty decisions begin with research.

-The Wishlist is designed to support intentional purchasing habits by helping users revisit products, continue learning, and buy with confidence when the time is right.
+Purchase Intent is intentionally lightweight but meaningful.
+By allowing users to record *why* they are waiting before purchasing, BloomVault supports mindful buying habits and preserves the context behind every Wishlist item.

+The Wishlist is designed to encourage thoughtful purchasing—not impulse buying.

 ---